Greggs has confirmed it will be reopening 800 of its stores for takeaway this Thursday.

 These expected lower sales means some staff will remain on furlough until the sales ‘begin returning to normal’.

-Following the queues that the likes of KFC, McDonald’s and Primark have seen when they reopened, Greggs has been cautious at reopening and avoiding any overcrowding at sites.
+Following the queues the likes of KFC, McDonald’s and Primark have seen when they reopened, Greggs has been cautious at reopening and avoiding any overcrowding at sites.

 Due to Gregg’s ability to offer takeaway services, it had been allowed to remain open throughout the lockdown.
 However, bosses said this would compromise the safety of its employees so instead closed for three months.